-The Secrets to the Best Self-Help Book Titles—and Title Ideas: Author Advice from a Book Coach
+The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 In a matter of a second or two, someone will determine whether or not your book is relevant to them and whether it’s worth their time or money.